-We are currently reviewing our property, plant and equipment, in particular vessels, with respect to the level of componentization we do for purposes of depreciation.
+We are currently reviewing our property, plant and equipment, in particular vessels and plants, with respect to the level of componentization we do for purposes of depreciation.
 As a result, we expect that we will refine the level to which we componentize these assets.
+Componentization involves breaking down an asset by identifying significant individual components and separately depreciating those individual components over their useful lives.
 This will impact depreciation expense, the carrying value of property, plant and equipment and unitholder's equity.
+Specifically, we expect the carrying value of certain property, plant and equipment may decrease upon conversion to IFRS compared to the carrying value under Canadian GAAP.
+The decrease may result from increased depreciation expense due to asset componentization.
+This policy may result in decreased volatility in earnings as certain components that were expensed in the past, will now be capitalized and amortized over their useful lives.

-As this new policy requires a greater breakdown of the components of property, plant and equipment, additional controls will need to be designed and implemented to ensure that the amounts recorded are fairly stated at each reporting period.
+In addition, as this new policy requires a greater breakdown of the components of property, plant and equipment, additional controls will need to be designed and implemented to ensure that the amounts recorded are fairly stated at each reporting period.
 It is anticipated that such controls will include defined policies including the category of breakdown required for new assets and the inclusion of more input from vessel and plant managers in estimating components to be depreciated.
 Currently we are in the process of determining the total affect of this componentization.
-Once the final components have been determined additional training will be provided to key personnel to continue to track all new additions and disposals appropriately, which is expected to be completed early in the second guarter of 2010.
+Once the final components have been determined additional training will be provided to key personnel to continue to track all new additions and disposals appropriately, which is expected to be completed in the third quarter of 2010.

 In addition, this new policy will require additional information technology resources to run a parallel system between Canadian GAAP and IFRS throughout 2010.
-It is anticipated that the IFRS conversion will be run and reconciled within 45 days of each quarter end of 2010.
+It is anticipated that the IFRS conversion will be run and reconciled within 45 days of each quarter end of 2010 beginning in the third quarter.